Curriculum

 The Block System: Academic Immersion

 The division between Intermediate and Secondary Levels highlights the shift towards more intensive study.
-While foreign language and math are taught in traditional fifty-minute morning classes, other required courses and electives are presented in three hour “blocks” which provide immersion in the subjects.
+While language, math, and non-lab science are taught in traditional fifty-minute morning classes, other required courses and electives are presented in three hour “blocks” which provide immersion in the subjects.
 The block system, pioneered by Hillside, avoids the fragmentation inherent in attempting to study seven subjects a day.
 Course descriptions are organized into: Morning Classes and Afternoon Required and Elective Blocks.
 The school year is divided into trimesters for grades 7-12.

 Grades and Evaluations

 Teachers provide written comments and/or grades-in-progress at the end of each trimester.
-Parent-student-teacher conferences are offered three times a year, in late fall, winter and spring.
+Parent-student-teacher conferences are offered twice a year, in winter and in spring.
 Year-end grades determine grade point average and eligibility for honors.

 Credits and Graduation